moffzilla/ansible-docker/README.md

       'ansible-playbook ec2_module.yml -vvvv --user=ubuntu'

-    To termniate an AWS Instance
+    To terminate any AWS Instance created
+    (it requires you to have installed aws cli)

     aws ec2 describe-instances | grep InstanceId